• [email protected]

 ACRES’ Bird Blitz Final Tally

 Greetings, fine-feathered friends, Many thanks to the 76 volunteer bird-counters who put in hard work and had fun identifying birds for the first annual ACRES Bird Blitz!
-76 of you went out there to tiptoe through 35 different ACRES properties, binoculars and field guides in hand.
-Your results are in: 89 species of birds were identified, ...
+76 of you went ...

 • 06/08/2017